-Recently, 3D graphics are used in web app development.
-In particular, React Three Fiber (R3F) allows you to easily handle Three.js as a React component.
+In recent web application development, 3D graphics are increasingly being used.
+In particular, React Three Fiber (R3F) allows you to easily use Three.js as a React component.

-📌 What's more, this time we won't use any special 3D models!
+📌 And this time, we won't be using any special 3D models!

-This is how expressing it can be done using only the basic objects (Box, Plane, etc.) provided as standard in Three.js We'll have you experience this.
+You'll see how much you can achieve using only the basic objects (Box, Plane, etc.) that come standard with Three.js

 📺 Watch the demo on YouTube : You can watch it from this link

-with colorful cards placed in a circular shape✅
+✅ A 3D world with colorful cards arranged in a circle

-🚀 Let's take a look at the point that "no special 3D models required!
-You can do this with just standard objects!"
+🚀 Let's move forward, keeping in mind that you don't need any special 3D models!
+You can do this much with just standard objects!

 Now let's actually write some code!